sosterberg/market-making-game/README.md

 ### Other useful commands

-The orderbook does not update in realtime; to get a snapshot of the current state of the roderbook, the P/L, the current position and the historical trades, type `status`
+The orderbook does not update in realtime; to get a snapshot of the current state of the orderbook, the P/L, the current position and the historical trades, type `status`
+To get help while in the game, type `help`